-Decision Support includes methodologies and processes that leverage information to help analyze issues and to construct robust solutions for decision-makers to execute.
+Decision Support includes methodologies and processes that leverage information to help you analyze issues and to decide on the best solution.
 The general steps in decision support include:

 - identify and analyze the issue

 - develop and evaluate possible solutions

 Several useful tools are available to help during the analysis and solutions development phases, including Causal Loop Diagrams, MS Excel models, and Stock-and-Flow Model simulations.